 Disadvantages of Visiting in April

-Since it’s a shoulder season, there are also some disadvantages of visiting Portugal in April:
+Since it’s shoulder season, there are also some disadvantages of visiting Portugal in April:

 - Unpredictable weather.
 As already mentioned, the weather in Portugal is quite mild and spring can be beautiful.
 But it remains a bit of a gamble and you may get some colder, windier days with some rain as well.

-- It’s too cold for swimming.
-April is too early to enjoy the beaches and the outdoor pools of the hotels to the fullest.
+- It’s a bit too cold for swimming.
+April is usually a bit too early to enjoy the beaches and the outdoor pools of the hotels to the fullest.
 We saw some people on the beaches in Portugal on the warmest April days, but only very few of them went in the water.
 The seawater is still quite cold after the winter.
+But if you get really lucky with the weather, you might be able to enjoy the beaches to the fullest, especially in the Algarve.
+It really varies year by year and even week by week.

 - In some places, nature isn’t awake yet.
 While most places we visited in Portugal in April, were green and beautiful, some were not awake after the winter yet.
 The famous Douro Valley close to Porto was a big disappointment in the first half of April because all you could see were dry vine plants.